MadryLab/robustness/docs/example_usage/custom_imagenet.rst

 for each of the superclasses :samp:`class_ranges`, and a mapping from superclass number to its human-interpretable description :samp:`label_map`.

-If instead you already have a list of superclass WordNet IDs :samp:`ancestor_wnid` that you would like to use to build a custom dataset, you could do:
+You could also directly provide a list of superclass WordNet IDs :samp:`ancestor_wnid` that you would like to use to build a custom dataset.
+For instance, some sample superclass groupings can be found in py:meth:`~robustness.tools.imagenet_helpers.ImageNetHierarchy.common_superclass_wnid`.

 .. code-block:: python

+  from robustness.tools.imagenet_helpers import common_superclass_wnid

+  superclass_wnid = common_superclass_wnid('mixed_13')
   class_ranges, label_map = in_hier.get_subclasses(superclass_wnid,
                                                    balanced=balanced)

-Some sample superclass groupings can be found in py:meth:`~robustness.tools.imagenet_helpers.ImageNetHierarchy.common_superclass_wnid`.

 3. We can then create a dataset and the corresponding data loader
 using: